 This guide has been prepared to show you the required steps involved to link your photo accounts to your Amazon Alexa Echo Show device.
-The guide covers all the Echo Show devices.
+The guide covers all the Echo Show devices with a screen.

 If you can, read this guide in full as it will help you to decide, where there are options, which will be most suitable.
 Should you have any difficulties please don’t hesitate to get in touch at firstname.lastname@example.org.

 We have also created a series of videos to help you, which you can find on our YouTube Channel.

 You can manage your photo settings initially through the Alexa app and then the screen on the Echo Show.

 There are only two choices when it comes to displaying your photos at the moment, either Amazon Photos or Facebook.
 Photos can be set as a static background, or a slide show or you can ask Alexa to view your photos just by saying “Alexa, show me my photos”.

 The method for linking to either Amazon Photos or Facebook are essentially the same.